ToolWeb Logo

 • Add to gaps: The Add Stop button automatically places the new stop in the widest empty space, so you spend less time repositioning.

-Supported Formats and Features
+What Formats and Features Are Fully Supported?

-The output panel converts a single gradient into eight formats, each tailored to its platform.
+Direct Answer: The output panel converts a single gradient into eight formats, each tailored to its platform.
 CSS produces a standards-compliant declaration with a solid fallback.
 Tailwind emits an arbitrary-value utility class.
 Flutter generates a BoxDecoration with the matching LinearGradient, RadialGradient, or SweepGradient including stops and ARGB colors.
 React Native outputs a LinearGradient component with colors and locations, and notes when a type needs an SVG library.
 SwiftUI returns LinearGradient, RadialGradient, or AngularGradient with location-based stops.

 On the native Android side, the XML export writes a drawable gradient with offset items, and Jetpack Compose produces a Brush with color-stop pairs.
 Finally, the JSON format captures the full gradient definition: type, angle, radial shape and position, and every stop's color, position, and opacity.
 The editor also adapts the available tabs to the gradient type, hiding formats that cannot represent a given effect natively.

-Teams use the Gradient Generator to keep visual styling consistent across a product's web and mobile surfaces.
+Direct Answer: Teams use the Gradient Generator to keep visual styling consistent across a product's web and mobile surfaces.
 A UI designer can prototype a brand gradient and hand the matching Flutter and SwiftUI snippets to engineers, guaranteeing the iOS app, Android app, and website all render the identical blend.
 Front-end developers reach for it to skip the trial-and-error of writing conic gradients for charts and indicators by hand.

 It also fits design-system work: the JSON export gives a single source of truth for a gradient that can be checked into version control and regenerated for any platform.
 Marketing and content teams building landing pages benefit too, since they can produce polished hero backgrounds and button styles without a heavyweight design application or any coding knowledge.

-Because the tool is entirely client-side, performance does not depend on network speed or server load.
+Direct Answer: Because the tool is entirely client-side, performance does not depend on network speed or server load.
 The gradient string and all eight code outputs are computed locally in JavaScript the instant you move a slider, so the preview and the snippets stay perfectly in sync with zero round-trip delay.
 There are no file size limits, no rate limiting, and no queue, no matter how many gradients you generate in a session.

 Once the page has loaded it continues to work offline, which means you can keep designing gradients on a flight or with a spotty connection.
 The lightweight interface runs smoothly on laptops, tablets, and phones alike, and copying a snippet is a single click rather than a manual text selection.

-The Gradient Generator is privacy-first by design.
+Direct Answer: The Gradient Generator is privacy-first by design.
 Every color, stop, and exported snippet is created and stored only in your browser's memory for the duration of your visit.
 Nothing you build is uploaded, logged, or transmitted to any server, so your in-progress brand colors and unreleased design work never leave your device.
 There is no sign-up, so the tool collects no email address or personal information to use it.

 This local-only model makes it safe for confidential commercial projects where design assets must not be sent to third-party services.
 When you close or refresh the tab, your gradient simply clears from memory, leaving no trace behind.

-A few recurring errors keep gradients from looking their best.
+Direct Answer: A few recurring errors keep gradients from looking their best.
 The most common is overcrowding the gradient with too many stops, which produces harsh bands instead of a smooth transition; trimming back to two or three well-placed colors usually fixes it.
 Another is forgetting that the linear angle is measured in degrees clockwise from the top, so a value that looks wrong is often just rotated, which the live angle indicator helps you catch.

 • Skipping the fallback: When using the CSS output, keep the included solid-color fallback line so the design holds up in environments that do not support gradients.